65 Reasons Why MPs Should Stop Brexit

 21. The Leave Campaign had no plan or costings for leaving the EU.

-- If someone proposes a major constitutional change the least you would expect is a carefully thought out implementation plan, including estimates of the costs and benefits of the change.
-Any proposal with so little effort put into the planning and implementation stage of the process deserves no respect and should not be taken forward until a credible plan is presented and put to Parliament.
+- If someone proposes a major constitutional change the least you would expect is a carefully thought out implementation plan.
+Including estimates of the costs and benefits of the change.
+Any proposal with so little effort put into the planning and implementation stage of the process deserves no respect.
+It should not be taken forward until a credible plan is presented and put to Parliament.
 Parliament should stop Brexit because there is no credible plan to leave the EU and deliver the benefits that were presented to voters during the referendum.

 22. David Davis misled parliament over the sectoral reports the Brexit department has conducted:

 In June of 2017 David Davis told parliament: “We’ve already got 50, nearly 60 sector analyses already done,”.
 Suggesting that impact assessments had been completed into up to 58 sectors of the UK economy.
 In October 2017 he told parliament that impact assessment had been conducted in “excruciating” detail.